-Soooo I have to start out…I kinda struggled with this photo shoot.
+Soooo I have to start out...I kinda struggled with this photo shoot.
 These meatballs are messy.
-Some what brown and poky.
+Somewhat brown and pokey.
 Not perfect food photography candidates.
 I began getting a little frustrated during the shoot trying to make them look nicely plated and pretty.
 After about 40 pictures and 3 different lighting locations I said screw it.
-I’ll try another day.
+I'll try another day.
 I cut a piece and started to pile up my fork as the food became all fuddled together and realized my mistake.
 I have been trying to force these poor meatballs into something they are not.
-They are not golden beauties to be set out and admired-they are a brown braise MESS! ready to feed a hungry tummy.
+They are not golden beauties to be set out and admired-they are a brown braise MESS!
+Ready to feed a hungry tummy.
 That, my friend, is when I realized their true beauty.
 Annd then I ate them remembering why I started this whole process.

 These Swedish meatballs are a bit of a delight.
-I browned them up before church on Sunday, threw them in the crock-pot and they were beggin to be devoured at 3.
+I browned them up before church on Sunday, threw them in the crock-pot and they were beginning to be devoured at 3.
 You might be wondering what makes them Swedish?
 Swedish meatballs are a very moist meatball served with a brown gravy and mashed potatoes.. go even farther and serve lingonberry sauce and cabbage with them and you have a truly authentic Swedish dish.

 To start out making your meatballs, combine 3 lbs... ok stop.
 That's a whole lotta meat.
 Yes it is.
 If you are serving an army.
 Go ahead with the 3lbs.
 OR if you are the smarty pants type and want to freeze some meatballs proceed with the recipe.
 Otherwise feel free to cut everything exactly in half.
 Half of this recipe fed me and my hub +3 kids and left overs.